-I don’t post a lot of entrees, but I recently tried a savory pie from a cookbook that has become an unexpected favorite.
-It’s called Lost Shepherd’s Pie and it’s from The Waitress Pie Book.
+Lost Shepherd's Pie is a savory pie from a cookbook that has become an unexpected favorite -- The Waitress Pie Book.

 Based on the indie film turned musical, it's written from the point of view of of Jenna Hunterson, the pregnant-and-trapped-in-a bad-marriage-waitress who creates pies inspired by people and events in her life.
 The author is listed as Jenna Hunterson, but since she's a fictional character I had to find out who the real author was.
 Turns out it's Sheri Castle, a recipe writing pro whose work appears in many top food publications.
 The recipes in this book just flow so nicely, almost like they do in the movie, which I watched shortly after discovering the book.
 I may see the musical someday, but I liked Kerri Russell as Jenna and am not sure I could imagine the waitress as anyone else.